Is Marijuana Legal in Queensland?

 Since cannabis is the most common illegal drug intercepted by Australian customs, it’s obvious that Australia hasn’t been exempt from the marijuana craze.
 The benefits of cannabis have been known for many years now but due to pressures from the United Nations and our own Government, research into marijuana was almost banned throughout most of the 20th century.
 However, all this is slowly changing and we’re starting to see some signs of progress when it comes to laws surrounding marijuana in Australia.

-In fact, New South Wales has taken steps towards decriminalizing weed.
+In several other countries cannabis use has already been decriminalised, with neighbouring Thailand recently making cannabis legal.
+We expect this is the beginning of many other countries beginning the legalisation process too.
+In fact, New South Wales has already taken steps towards decriminalizing weed.
 Most MMJ patients (people with prescriptions) are allowed to grow a certain amount at home without being subject to legal action…provided they live in NSW (Queensland has not yet implemented such laws).

 If you are Charged with Possession of an Illicit Substance